PuspenduBanerjee/idle-activity-generator/README.md

 # idle-activity-generator
 ![Rust](https://github.com/PuspenduBanerjee/idle-activity-generator/workflows/Rust/badge.svg)

-Generate Mouse or Keyboard activity while Idle
+A tiny but useful application to generate Mouse or Keyboard activity while Idle.
+During covi19 work from home situation, one can use it to avoid remote desktop connection drop while idle.